-A 2015 study on burnout shows that for the participants, a crucial turning point in recovery was the realisation that they were in charge of their own wellbeing—a process that can take some time.
-Jones began her burnout recovery by seeing a therapist, but stopped when she found strong parallels between therapy and witchcraft.
+A 2015 study on burnout shows that for the participants, a crucial turning point in recovery was the realization that they were in charge of their own wellbeing—a process that can take some time.
+Jones began her burnout recovery by seeing a therapist but stopped when she found strong parallels between therapy and witchcraft.
 “A lot of what I’ve done in my practice is looking inside, working out why I react to things the way I do,” she said.

 Barkley also knew that she had to change her mindset to start recovery.
 “I had to think about how I could make decisions differently so I wouldn’t feel that pain in my chest,” she said.
 Learning something new was key.
 A study published in the Journal of Applied Psychology showed that focusing on learning can build feelings of competence and give us new skills that can “address or even prevent future stressors”.

 In the midst of burnout, unable to sleep, Barkley started writing a children’s book at night.
 The process was transformative.
 “It’s not related to anything that I do,” she said.
 “It’s something that I’ve done just for me for once.”
 This, in turn, has helped her to set boundaries regarding when to say no at work.
 “I realized the key was not to continue to do things that didn’t bring me joy,” she said.

 Meanwhile, Hughes uses the skills he has learned to solve puzzles to help him elsewhere in life.
 In the videos he watches, the host often gets frustrated by difficult puzzles.
 “Rather than giving up, he has different techniques to deal with this frustration,” he said.
 “Now, when a puzzle is super frustrating, I can apply those steps and overcome it.
 Then in a real-world situation where I have to deal with frustration, I’ve got some experience of getting through that process.”